Monkey

 Roman road from Dover to Wroxeter (Shropshire), via London; Edgware Road is built on a section of it Click to show or hide the answer

 Wife of King Prasutagus; rebelled against the Romans c.
-60 AD; said to have invoked Andraste, the British goddess of victory, by releasing a hare from her skirts before fighting the Romans; captured Colchester, St. Albans and London; slaughtered 70,000; eventually defeated somewhere in the Midlands.
+AD 60; said to have invoked Andraste, the British goddess of victory, by releasing a hare from her skirts before fighting the Romans; captured Colchester, St. Albans and London; slaughtered 70,000; eventually defeated somewhere in the Midlands.
 Buried, according to an urban myth dating at least to a 1937 biography, under King's Cross Station; but this is based on a misunderstanding and possibly a hoax – her actual burial place is unknown Click to show or hide the answer

-Father of Cara(c)tacus Click to show or hide the answer
+His father Click to show or hide the answer

 Other